alinapradhan/DBSCAN-Implementation-from-Scratch/README.md

 # DBSCAN Implementation from Scratch

 This repository provides a Python implementation of the **DBSCAN (Density-Based Spatial Clustering of Applications with Noise)** algorithm.
-The notebook demonstrates how DBSCAN works, step by step, with visualizations and comparison against `scikit-learn`'s implementation.
+The notebook demonstrates how DBSCAN works, step by step, with visualizations and comparison against scikit-learn's implementation.

 ## Features
 - Custom implementation of DBSCAN from scratch
 - Handling of core points, border points, and noise
 - Visualization of clustering results
-- Parameter tuning (`eps`, `minPts`) for optimal results
+- Parameter tuning (eps, minPts) for optimal results
-- Comparison with `scikit-learn` DBSCAN
+- Comparison with scikit-learn DBSCAN

 ##  Requirements
 - Python 3.x